-The member of staff to whom the complaint is made should attempt to resolve it.
-If they are unable to do so, the member of staff should escalate the complaint to the Customer Relations Representative, who was nominated at The Motor Ombudsman registration stage.
+The member of staff to whom the complaint is made should attempt to resolve it - or pass it to the Customer Relations Representative, who was nominated at The Motor Ombudsman registration stage.

-The information line is available for both motorists and garages.
-Motorists can call 0345 241 3008 to seek guidance about the service they have received or to register a complaint.
+The Information line is available for both consumers and accredited businesses.
+Both parties can call 0345 241 3008 to seek guidance and, for consumers, to register a complaint.
 The Motor Ombudsman will assess the enquiry and provide the appropriate information.

-Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we can contact the subscriber to resolve the complaint more quickly without the need of a formal adjudication.
-However, if a resolution cannot be reached, the consumer can ask for an adjudication to be made.
+Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we might contact you to resolve the complaint more quickly without the need of a formal adjudication.
+We’ll give you 5 working days to provide us with your response and see if an outcome can be agreed.

-Adjudication is a dispute resolution process which, under the Code, aims to resolve disputes between a consumer and subscriber.
-The Motor Ombudsman will investigate a consumer complaint and assess whether there has been any breach of the Code.
-We will listen to both sides, gather information and use this to make a fair and independent decision based on the Code and any relevant law.
+Adjudication is a dispute resolution process which, by applying the commitments of the Code, aims to resolve disputes between a consumer and accredited business.
+The Motor Ombudsman will investigate a consumer's complaint and assess whether there has been any breach of the Code.
+We will listen to both sides of the story, gather information and use this to make a fair and independent decision based on the Code and any relevant law.

-If a case remains unresolved, then either the consumer or subscriber can ask to have a final decision made by an ombudsman.
-The ombudsman will consider the initial outcome and may ask for further information.
-A final decision is the last step in our process - if a consumer or subscriber is still unhappy, then they would need to take the matter to court.
+If either the accredited business or consumer disagrees with the adjudicator's decision, they can ask to have a final decision made by an ombudsman.
+The ombudsman will consider the initial outcome, although they are not bound by it, and may ask for further information.
+A final decision is the last step in our process - if a consumer is still unhappy, then they retain the right to take the matter to court.

-The Independent Compliance Assessment Panel (ICAP), currently chaired by Ron Gainsford OBE, Chief Executive of Trading Standards, is responsible for monitoring the operation of The Motor Ombudsman and subscriber compliance.
+The Independent Compliance Assessment Panel (ICAP), currently chaired by Tim Milson, is responsible for monitoring the operation of The Motor Ombudsman and accredited business compliance.
 Its role includes:

 Monitoring the operations of the Code.

-Reviewing cases of persistent or serious breaches of the Code by subscribers.
+Reviewing cases of persistent or serious breaches of the Code by accredited businesses.

-Imposing sanctions on a subscriber for non-compliance with the Code, ranging from education and continued monitoring, through to written warnings and expulsion from The Motor Ombudsman.
+Imposing sanctions on an accredited business for non-compliance with the Code, ranging from education and continued monitoring, through to written warnings and expulsion from The Motor Ombudsman.

-Highlighting poor working practices and make recommendations to the sector and subscribers to the Code, with a view to stabilising performance and, over time, minimising identified causes of consumer detriment.
+Highlighting poor working practices and making recommendations to the sector and businesses accredited to the Code, with a view to stabilising performance and, over time, minimising identified causes of consumer detriment.

 ICAP fulfils the important monitoring, compliance and sanctioning elements of code operations required by the Chartered Trading Standards Institute (CTSI).
-The panel meets at least twice a year to assess the performance of subscribers and review the content and operation of the Code and its operating structures and processes.
+The panel meets at least twice a year to assess the performance of accredited businesses and review the content and operation of the Code and its operating structures and processes.

-The Consumer Survey provides customer feedback which is used in monitoring subscriber performance under the Code.
+The consumer survey provides customer feedback which is used in monitoring accredited business performance under the Code.
 The information gained from the survey results also allows ICAP to monitor the industry's performance under the Code of Practice and make necessary amendments to the Code.